BorgXQ/blackjack-optimizer/README.md

 Blackjack is one of the very few casino games I actually knew the rules of.
 Basically, you try to beat the dealer through a series of "hitting" and "standing" actions, doing your best to obtain a total higher than the dealer's but not over 21 (this is a bust).
 The casino always has the winning edge, but this project aims to see how far we, as the players, can get to even the playfield a little.

 Sutton and Barto's book on reinforcement learning was my main source of inspiration to build this model, specifically all the logic behind it.
-Essentially, I assume several conditions, simulate the blackjack environment, and see how much better the trained model performs compared to the mathematically derived basic strategy and a random baseline.
+Essentially, I assume several conditions, simulate the Blackjack environment, and see how much better the trained model performs compared to the mathematically derived basic strategy and a random baseline.

 ## Installation